TeleTabs/box-opener/README.md

 # Box-opener
 Yet another pointless box-opener that opens most boxes.
-It'll reuse any item that produces an item in your inventory, thus it works with Rootstock recipes as well.
+It'll reuse any item that produces an item in your inventory, so it works with Rootstock recipes as well.
+It'll suppress the loot messages till the very end and give you a total amounts for each item once it stops.

 Forked from Fruit's [Box-opener](https://github.com/soler91/box-opener).
 Load/unload pattern based off [Pinkpi's](https://github.com/pinkipi) rootbeer script.

 ### Dependencies
 Uses Pinkie Pie's [command](https://github.com/pinkipi/command) module.
 Just get it.